rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 - only updating the part of an over-written struct that has actually changed.

-Although these optimizations are most of the time correct and useful, there are some situations where they are inappropriate, including but not limited to:
+Although these optimizations are most of the time correct and useful, there are some situations where they are inappropriate, in areas such as:

 - [Memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O), a common
   low-level communication protocol between CPUs and peripherals, where hardware